Walter Lantz Productions

-Walter Lantz Productions was an American animation studio.
-It was in operation from 1928 to 1972 and was the principal supplier of animation for Universal Studios.
+Walter Lantz Productions (renamed Universal Cartoon Studios in 1956) was an American animation studio.
+It was in operation from 1928 to 1949 and then from 1950 to 1972, and was the principal supplier of animation for Universal Pictures.

 The studio was originally formed as Universal Cartoon Studios on the initiative of Universal movie mogul Carl Laemmle, who was tired of the continuous company politics he was dealing with concerning contracting cartoons outside animation studios.
 Walter Lantz, who was Laemmle's part-time chauffeur and a veteran of the John R. Bray Studios with considerable experience in all elements of animation production, was selected to run the department.

-In 1935, the studio was severed from Universal and became Walter Lantz Studio under Lantz's direct control, and in 1939, renamed to Walter Lantz Productions.
+In 1935, the studio was severed from Universal and became Walter Lantz Studio under Lantz's direct control, and, in 1939, renamed to Walter Lantz Productions.
 Lantz managed to gain the copyright for his characters.
-The cartoons continued to be distributed by Universal through 1947, changing to United Artists distribution in 1947–49, and by Universal again from 1950 to 1972.
+The cartoons continued to be distributed by Universal through 1947, changing to United Artists distribution from 1947 until its first closure in 1949, and by Universal again from 1950 until its second and official closure in 1972.

 The most prominent characters for the studio were Woody Woodpecker, Andy Panda, Chilly Willy, and Oswald the Lucky Rabbit.
-The music-oriented Swing Symphony cartoons were another successful staple but ended after swing music's popularity faded after the end of World War II.
+Additionally, the music-oriented Swing Symphony cartoons were another successful staple, but ended after swing music's popularity faded after the end of World War II.

-The company was succeeded by Universal Animation Studios and Amblimation until 1997, when it was closed.
-After Amblimation went defunct, Universal Animation Studios carried out the legacy of both companies.

 History

-1928–1935: The opening years of Universal Cartoon Studios
+1928–1935: Early years as Universal Cartoon Studios

 Lantz began his career at the art department of William Randolph Hearst's New York American during the 1910s, having his start in the cartoon industry at Hearst's International Film Service, which in 1918 transferred its entire staff to Bray Productions.
 By the mid-1920s, Lantz was directing (and acting in) the studio's top cartoon, Dinky Doodle, also becoming a producer as Bray attempted to compete with Hal Roach and Mack Sennett by making live-action comedies.
 Bray Productions closed shop in 1928, and Lantz moved to Hollywood, trying to start a studio while trying to make a living in a succession of odd jobs, including driving Universal owner Carl Laemmle's limousine.
 The chauffeur job also landed Lantz at the Winkler Studio, which produced cartoons for Universal.

-In early 1929, Universal was distributing the Oswald the Lucky Rabbit cartoons by Charles Mintz and George Winkler (created by Walt Disney).
+In early 1929, Universal was distributing the Oswald the Lucky Rabbit cartoons by Charles Mintz and George Winkler (but created by Walt Disney).
 However, the popularity of the series was beginning to decline because of the lower quality of the output.
 Laemmle then fired Mintz and Winkler and was now looking for someone to head an in-house animation studio.
 Lantz won the studio in a poker bet with Laemmle.
 The first Lantz-produced "Oswald" cartoon was Race Riot, released on September 2, 1929.
 The first animators for the studio included Winkler veterans Rollin Hamilton, Tom Palmer and "rubber-hose" pioneer Bill Nolan.
 Bert Fiske scored the first cartoons, having done this for the few Winkler sound "Oswalds".
-Additions to the staff included Pinto Colvig and Fred Avery.
+Additions to the staff included Pinto Colvig and Tex Avery.